At a glance

 About this sauna

-Set beside the tidal pool at Cellardyke in the East Neuk of Fife, this seaside sauna offers a quiet, off-grid escape by the water.
-Positioned to face directly out to sea, its large glass window frames open views across the coastline towards the Isle of May.
+Cellardyke Seaside Sauna is set beside the tidal pool at Cellardyke in the East Neuk of Fife, it faces directly out to sea, with large windows looking across the coastline towards the Isle of May.

 What to expect

-- Large window with uninterrupted sea views towards the Isle of May
+- Floor-to-ceiling windows with open sea views towards the Isle of May

-- Direct access to Cellardyke tidal pool for cold water dips
+- Access to Cellardyke tidal pool for cold-water dips

 Plan your visit